Taxation of the Pandemic Unemployment Payment (PUP)

-The additional information that you provide may change your final IT or USC position.
+The additional information that you provide may change your final Income Tax or USC position.

-What happens if you owe IT or USC?
+What happens if you owe Income Tax or USC?

-You can either fully, or partially, pay any IT or USC liability through the 'Payments/Repayments' facility in myAccount.
+You can either fully, or partially, pay any Income Tax or USC liability through the 'Payments/Repayments' facility in myAccount.

 Alternatively, Revenue will collect the full, or any remaining, liability interest free.
 This is done by reducing your tax credits over four years.